nipreps/qc-book/docs/auto-qc/iqms_intepretability.md

 [MRIQC](https://mriqc.readthedocs.io/en/latest/) is a powerful tool to assess the quality of MR images in a research study.
 In addition to a visual report, a number of image quality metrics (IQMs) is generated.
 However, there is a large number of these metrics and it is not immediately obvious which IQM a researcher should pay most attention to when deciding over the quality of a given image.

 In this notebook, we will explore these issues in the MR-ART dataset, to provide researchers guidance in interpreting and selecting the most important IQMs from MRIQC.
+If you want to follow along and run the notebook yourself, please download the runnable notebook at [https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb](https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb).

 ```python